danielelozzi/SPEED/README.md

     * **Blinks**: Number and duration.
     * **Pupillometry**: Start, end, average, and standard deviation of pupil diameter.
     * **Gaze Movements**: Number, duration, and displacement.
 Calculated from enriched gaze data if available, otherwise estimated from saccade data.
-* **Comprehensive Visualizations (PDF):** The software calculates the necessary metrics to generate periodograms, spectrograms, histograms (e.g., for fixation/saccade duration), gaze paths, and heatmaps. *Note: The actual generation of PDF files is commented out in the main analysis script (`speed_script_events.py`) but can be enabled*.
+* **Comprehensive Visualizations (PDF):** The software calculates the necessary metrics to generate periodograms, spectrograms, histograms (e.g., for fixation/saccade duration), gaze paths, and heatmaps.
-* **Integrated Analysis Video (MP4):** The GUI includes an option to generate a video combining the internal (eye) and external (scene) video feeds with a real-time plot of the pupil diameter time series. *Note: The implementation of this feature is a placeholder in the main script and needs to be completed*.
+* **Integrated Analysis Video (MP4):** The GUI includes an option to generate a video combining the internal (eye) and external (scene) video feeds with a real-time plot of the pupil diameter time series.
 * **Summary Results:** Aggregates all calculated features into a single `summary_results_<participant_name>.csv` file.

 -----